Blaron/Blaron/README.md

 ## I'm a Developer!!

-- 🔭 I’m currently on my [website][website]!
+- 🔭 I’m currently on my [website][website] and cool stuff, like small games with godot engine!
-- 🌱 I’m currently learning NodeJS, JavaScript and Python
+- 🌱 I’m currently learning NodeJS, JavaScript, React and Python
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and photographie